-- Creating the advert and ensuring it meets all the necessary requirements. - Shortlisting the potential candidates with the aim of reducing the application field and identifying those with the potential to effectively undertake the role. - Appropriately delegating responsibility for recruitment to the headteacher. - Ensuring that the interview addresses leadership ability, team working skills, integrity, understanding of the school's ethos and vision, and why the candidate believes they would be a good fit for the school. - Ensuring that the interview addresses safeguarding practices. - Ensuring that the interview addresses the candidate's motivation, reasons for being interested in joining the school, and attitude to working with children. - Appointing an appointing officer who will be responsible for the entire management of the recruitment process. - Agreeing with the successful candidate when other members of the school community will be informed about their appointment, including staff members and parents. - Ensuring that references have been received where requested. - Ensuring that all references for a shortlisted candidate are obtained prior to interview, properly scrutinised, and that information is not contradictory, unclear, or incomplete, with clarification requested when appropriate. - Asking previous employers of new staff members whether the individual has been subject to capability procedures in the previous two years. - Where possible, ensuring that the shortlisting panel and interviewing panel are comprised of the same people.
+• Creating the advert and ensuring it meets all the necessary requirements.

+- Shortlisting the potential candidates with the aim of reducing the application field and identifying those with the potential to effectively undertake the role. - Appropriately delegating responsibility for recruitment to the headteacher. - Ensuring that the interview addresses leadership ability, team working skills, reasons for interest in joining the school, integrity, understanding of the school's ethos and vision, and why the candidate believes they would be a good fit for the school. - Ensuring that the interview addresses safeguarding practices. - Appointing an appointing officer who will be responsible for the entire management of the recruitment process. - Agreeing with the successful candidate when other members of the school community will be informed about their appointment, including staff members and parents. - Ensuring that references have been received where requested. - Ensuring that all references for a shortlisted candidate are properly scrutinised and that information is not contradictory, unclear, or incomplete, with clarification requested when appropriate. - Asking previous employers of new staff members whether the individual has been subject to capability procedures in the previous two years.